vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/tanzu-gemFire-deployment-and-operations-guide.md

 ## Audience

-This document is intended for a broad range of stakeholders involved in the adoption and management of **Tanzu GemFire**, including:
+This document is intended for a broad range of stakeholders involved in the adoption and management of Tanzu GemFire, including:

-* **Executives and IT Decision-Makers** seeking to align in-memory data management strategies with business objectives and digital transformation initiatives.
+* Executives and IT Decision-Makers seeking to align in-memory data management strategies with business objectives and digital transformation initiatives.

-* **Infrastructure and Cloud Architects** responsible for designing resilient, scalable, and secure platforms to support distributed caching, real-time analytics, and data replication across environments.
+* Infrastructure and Cloud Architects responsible for designing resilient, scalable, and secure platforms to support distributed caching, real-time analytics, and data replication across environments.

-* **Platform Engineering and DevOps Teams** tasked with deploying, operating, and maintaining Tanzu GemFire on Kubernetes and virtualized infrastructure.
+* Platform Engineering and DevOps Teams tasked with deploying, operating, and maintaining Tanzu GemFire on Kubernetes and virtualized infrastructure.

-* **Application Owners and Developers** focused on leveraging in-memory data grids to enhance application speed, fault tolerance, and horizontal scalability.
+* Application Owners and Developers focused on leveraging in-memory data grids to enhance application speed, fault tolerance, and horizontal scalability.

-* **Enterprise Modernization Teams** engaged in transforming legacy architectures by introducing low-latency, high-availability data layers to support modern, cloud-native workloads.
+* Enterprise Modernization Teams engaged in transforming legacy architectures by introducing low-latency, high-availability data layers to support modern, cloud-native workloads.

 This document also supports individuals driving strategic efforts to improve data availability, performance and operational efficiency across hybrid and multi-site deployments.